 Daughters of Style

-Jennifer Sult, a fashion professor and industry pattern maker, noticed a major gap in the pattern industry—the lack of modern, relevant patterns.
+Jennifer Sult, a fashion professor and industry pattern maker, noticed a major gap in the industry — the lack of availability to modern and relevant patterns.
 What resulted from this insight was Daughters of Style, a pattern company unlike any other.

-DoS would be a nod to the history of making clothing as our mothers did and aims to create a revolution in how we see fashion.
-One that rages against waste and over-production, but not lacking high style.
-Unlike traditional pattern brands, DoS would operate as an independent fashion label with one exception—to put the production and control in the hands of the end user.
+Daughters of Style is a nod to the history of making clothing as our mothers did and aims to create a chang in how we see fashion.
+The patron de vêtement business model rages against waste and over-production without sacrificing style.
+Unlike traditional pattern brands, Daughters of Style would operate as an independent fashion label that puts the production and control in the hands of the end user.
 We were challenged to conceive a visual strategy, name, and identity for the new brand.